dprgarner/battlebot-server/readme.md

 ]
 ```

-As this is perhaps easier to visualise in a string-formatted representation, the JavaScript unit tests and the Python client render the hexagonal board as a string, with `#` for walls, `.` for empty space, `£` for flowers, and `+`/`x` for safe zones.
-The above board example, converted into the string representation, is included below.
+As this is perhaps easier to visualise in a string-formatted representation, the JavaScript unit tests and the Python client use a string representation of the board, with `#` for walls, `.` for empty space, `£` for flowers, and `+`/`x` for safe zones.
+The above example board, converted into the string representation, is included below.
 ```javascript
 // String representation:
 `